LLNL/shroud/docs/tutorial.rst

 Logical variables require a conversion since they are not directly compatible with C.  In addition, how ``.true.`` and ``.false.`` are represented internally is compiler dependent.
-Some compilers use 0 for ``.false.`` while other use -1.
+Some compilers use 1 for ``.true.`` while other use -1.

 A simple C++ function which accepts and returns a boolean argument::